 “With clinical medicine you have a patient, you treat them, they improve, and it’s a relatively instant reward.
 But in public health, you have to be patient, because the reward involves providing services to a large group of people and it takes time,” she said.
 “We all go into medicine thinking we will save lives, but you really do it on a large scale when you are working on interventions at the population level—especially in many of the developing countries.”

 Yet even she admits knocking down the barriers complicating the Hib Initiative required an extraordinary amount of persistence.
-“I’m one of these people who tends, as my kids say, to be ‘disgustingly positive,’” she said.
-“In public health, and global health in particular, you really need to have an optimistic outlook on things, because the challenges can be daunting, and stay focused on what the real goal is.”
+“In public health, and global health in particular, you really need to have an optimistic outlook on things because the challenges can be daunting, and stay focused on what the real goal is,” she said.

 The Hib bacterium, first described in 1892, is a source of major bacterial infections, including meningitis and pneumonia.
 Pneumonia continues to be the number one cause of child mortality globally, and these deaths can be largely prevented by Hib and pneumococcal vaccines.
 Despite its name, Hib is not related to the influenza virus.
 The diseases with which Hib is associated typically occur in children under five years of age and are transmitted through coughing and sneezing.